kamitor/Value-Chain-Rebels/Key takeaways.md

 How it's being percieved, the thing is super important.
 There is a lot of populistic information being spread; I think it's essential that we look into legal, if it's out of scope we shoudnt use it.
 Is it required to put on your product if it's in it?
-Or if it too low in percenta
+Or if it too low in percentage, and then we don't even list it.
+The last thing again; the social aspect it, how much noise do you make about it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzMzQ3NTY3NCwyNDUyMzQ3MzJdfQ==
+eyJoaXN0b3J5IjpbLTM1ODM2OTgzOSwyNDUyMzQ3MzJdfQ==
 -->